terencezl/pyvasp-workflow/README.md

 Priority Rules
 --------------

-There are a few priority rules implemented throughout most routines regarding what parameter to take.
-This gives flexibility to the scripts by just not setting some tags in th specs file.
-However, whatever you provide in the specs will be given precedence.
+There are a few priority rules implemented for most example routines regarding which value for a certain parameter to take, if there are more than one to choose from.
+This gives flexibility to the scripts by simply omitting setting some tags in th specs file.
+However, whatever you provide in the specs will be given precedence to.

 * For INCAR, if 'ISPIN' is not provided in the specs file under 'incar', a ../properties.json file is attempted and if it exists, it should contain a 'mag' field with the cell's magnetic moment.
 ISPIN value is set to 2 if mag is larger than 0.001.